AbBasitMSU/SmartCandidate-Analyzer-RAG-Based-Resume-Screening/README.md

 ## Contributions

 The design of the demo chatbot is relatively simple because it only serves to show the bigger picture of the potential of RAG-like systems in the recruitment domain.
 As such, the system is still very much a work in progress and any suggestion, feedback, or contribution is highly appreciated!
-Please share them at [Issue](https://github.com/Hungreeee/Resume-Screening-RAG-Pipeline/issues).

 ## Acknowledgement